WalterMosch/Rubitroet/README.md

 There are a lot of different shields available.
 You just have to alter the code a little.
 Because of the different libary.

+The MP3 files are placed on a sd-card.
 As supply I used a regular powerbank which I professional assembled! :D For charging I just used a 6.3mm Audiojack.